grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **investigate**:

-- Check the `Mimir / Reads` dashboard
+- Check the `Fire / Reads` dashboard
-  - Looking at the dashboard you should see in which Mimir service the high latency originates
+  - Looking at the dashboard you should see in which Fire service the high latency originates
   - The panels in the dashboard are vertically sorted by the network path (eg. gateway -> query-frontend -> query->scheduler -> querier -> store-gateway)
-- Check the `Mimir / Slow Queries` dashboard to find out if it's caused by few slow queries
+- Check the `Fire / Slow Queries` dashboard to find out if it's caused by few slow queries
 - Deduce where in the stack the latency is being introduced
   - **`gateway`**
     - The gateway may need to be scaled up.
-Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
+Use the `Fire / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`query-frontend`**
     - The query-frontend may need to be scaled up.
-If the Mimir cluster is running with the query-scheduler, the query-frontend can be scaled up with no side effects, otherwise the maximum number of query-frontend replicas should be the configured `-querier.max-concurrent`.
+If the Fire cluster is running with the query-scheduler, the query-frontend can be scaled up with no side effects, otherwise the maximum number of query-frontend replicas should be the configured `-querier.max-concurrent`.
   - **`querier`**
     - Look at slow queries traces to find out where it's slow.
     - Typically, slowness either comes from running PromQL engine (`innerEval`) or fetching chunks from ingesters and/or store-gateways.